nthobservation/nthobservation.github.io/README.txt

-Future Imperfect by HTML5 UP
+Solid State by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-It's been a long time coming, but I've finally gotten around to creating a brand new blog-style template (and the first since Striped, which came out waaaaay back in 2013).
-Anyway, Future Imperfect features a clean, expansive layout, a toggleable search box, and -- because pretty much all modern browsers can use it now -- a whole lot of flexbox action.
-Enjoy it :)
+After a somewhat extended break from HTML5 UP (to work on a secret-ish new project -- more on that later!)
+I'm back with a brand new design: Solid State, a slick new multi- pager that combines some of the ideas I've played with over at Pixelarity with an "angular" sort of look.
+Hope you dig it :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.